 He lives in Littleton, CO with the wife of his youth and their three children.

-Raymond Camden is a senior developer evangelist for Adobe.
-His work focuses on web standards, mobile development and ColdFusion.
+Raymond Camden is a developer advocate for IBM.
+His work focuses on the MobileFirst platform, Bluemix, hybrid mobile development, Node.js, HTML5, and ColdFusion.
 He’s a published author and presents at conferences and user groups on a variety of topics.
-Raymond can be reached at his blog (http://www.raymondcamden.com/), @cfjedimaster on Twitter, or via email at firstname.lastname@example.org.
+Raymond can be reached at his blog (www.raymondcamden.com), @raymondcamden on Twitter, or via email at email@example.com.

 David Chandler works with the Google Developer Tools Team in Atlanta.
 An electrical engineer by training, Chandler got hooked on developing database Web applications in the days of NCSA Mosaic and has since written Web applications in a variety of languages, including C, perl, ksh, ColdFusion, Java, JSF, GWT, and now Dart.
 Prior to joining Google, Chandler worked on Internet banking applications with Intuit and launched a non-profit startup built with GWT and AppEngine.
 Chandler holds a patent on a method of organizing hierarchical data in a relational database and blogs about Java Web development at http://turbomanage.wordpress.com.